 Correcting the Deficiencies That Lead to Cravings:

-A. It is worth remembering that unusual cravings, whether for ice, cornstarch, clay or even popcorn, can be the result of a mineral deficiency.
-In addition to the heavy menstrual bleeding our reader had experienced, people who donate blood frequently sometimes develop cravings for ice or other substances (Chansky et al, Transfusion, April 2017).
+A. Mineral deficiencies can result in unusual cravings, whether for ice, cornstarch, clay or even popcorn.
+In addition to the heavy menstrual bleeding our reader had experienced, people who donate blood frequently sometimes develop cravings for ice or other substances (Transfusion, April 2017).
 Other causes may include pregnancy or unsuspected intestinal bleeding.
+Doctors are more likely to suspect iron deficiency in women, but men too may develop an ice addiction if they are anemic (Blood Cells, Molecules & Diseases, July 2019).

-Anyone who discovers such a craving should ask to have iron or zinc levels tested (Rabel, Leitman & Miller, Journal of the American Association of Nurse Practitioners, Feb.
+Anyone who discovers such a craving should ask their health care provider to test iron or zinc levels (Journal of the American Association of Nurse Practitioners, Feb.
 2016).
 Usually, as in your case, correcting the deficiency banishes the craving.
 This is especially important for children who may be eating paint chips, since their craving could lead to lead poisoning (Australian Family Physician, 2017).

 “I was addicted to chewing ice.
 I also had terrible restless legs.
 About 25 years ago I tried to donate blood and my iron was extremely low.
 They told me to go to the doctor.
 Once my iron was back up where it belonged, both problems went away.
 I occasionally still get restless legs, but that only happens when I am very tired or lacking sleep.
 A good night’s sleep takes care of it.”